Explain why pollinating insects are vital for the reproduction of flowering plants?

 In detail, for those interested!

-Pollination of flowering plants
+Pollination process of flowering plants

-Role of pollinating insects
+Importance of pollinating insects in ecosystems

-Consequences of the disappearance of pollinating insects
+Impacts related to the decline of pollinating insects

 Did you know?